 These techniques enhance healing in the nervous system and body.
 They tend to be particularly appropriate for patients with TMJ, fibromyalgia, migraines, Bell's palsy, neck/back pain, and many other chronic conditions..

-This program offers activities and exercises to improve/restore fine motor function in the wrists and hands following onset of injury, arthritis, carpal tunnel syndrome, stroke and TBI.
+This program offers activities and exercises to improve/restore fine motor function in the wrists and hands following the onset of injury, arthritis, carpal tunnel syndrome, stroke, and TBI.

 This program offers the evaluation and treatment of deficits in eye teaming, visual pursuits, visual field, and motor occulo coordination.
 Brain injuries and chronic conditions such as diabetes, macular degeneration, and cataracts can be the source of these deficits